singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 </html>
 ```

-The new YAML frontmatter then, simply needs to point to a template like this:
+We also need a landing page, so create an `index.md` file in the content folder and fill it in with this YAML frontmatter, which simply points to the template above like this:

 ```
 ---
 title: Home
 template: home.hbt
 ---
+Whatever content we want on our front page...
 ```

 To run the build script and check out the changes, first save and next run the build command from terminal once more: `node build`